By Deborah Jeanne Sergeant

-The general dentist maintains the oral hygiene through visits every six months, or more often as prescribed.
+The general dentist maintains the oral hygiene through visits every six months, or more often as prescribed, especially for invisalign braces.
 Most orthodontists don’t do general or routine cleaning as a general dentist does.

-Nylen said that regular visits are also important to prevent periodontal problems, check for decay and screen for oral cancer.
+Nylen said that regular visits are also important to prevent periodontal disease, check for decay and screen for oral cancer.

 Some people mistakenly believe that wearing braces causes white discoloration on the teeth, but Nylen said that’s really caused by improper home care.
 The discoloration is called demineralization.